Table of Content

 - Exhale and let your feet come to the original position slowly; avoiding any jerky movements

 The health benefits of Headstand are amazing.
-This Hatha Yoga pose increases blood flow to the head, neck, and face.
+This yoga asana increases blood flow to the head, neck, and face.
 Sirsasana relaxes the flow of blood to the lower extremities, which reduces swelling and nervous congestion.
 The Headstand benefits the heart by relaxing it and releases the kidneys and the adrenal glands.

 How to do Sirsasana